scania-digital-design-system/tegel/scripts/Icons.md

 ## Open Points

+### GitHub workflow

-- It would be interesting to have this manual process into a GitHub workflow in the tegel repository.
+It would be interesting to have this manual process into a GitHub workflow in the tegel repository.

+### Tegel Icons package

-- The svgs are always packed as a part of Tegel, even if we use only one icon, the application that uses Tegel must serve them all.
+The svgs are always packed as a part of Tegel, even if we use only one icon, the application that uses Tegel must serve them all.
 It would be a good refactor to separate the icons package from Tegel itself and let the consumers install two libs: `@scania/tegel` and `@scania/tegel-icons`.

+### Icon component in Storybook

+The story for the [icon component](../packages/core/src/components/icon/icon.stories.tsx) uses only the Scania icons.
+Should it use all the icons?

 ## Deprecated

 There used to be an `icons/` folder in the tegel repository.
 This folder contained a `gulpfile` that merged paths to be used in the tokens stylesheets.

 It forced us to keep the svgs in sync between this `icons` folder and the `assets` folder, which of course could be a problem.